comrade-coop/teesa-aapp/packages/teesa/README.md

 pnpm dev
 ```
 This will start the ollama model and the app locally, and you can access the app at http://localhost:3000.

+*NOTE: As this is a pnpm monorepo, we are using only one `.env` file for all the packages.
+This file is located in the root directory.
+To have acess to the environment variables when building and starting the NextJS app, we make a temporary copy of the `.env` file in the `packages/teesa` directory when some of the following commands are started and remove it after the commands are finished: `pnpm build`, `pnpm start`, `pnpm dev`.*